Willie Allen (racing driver): Driving career

 Allen attempted six Nationwide races in 2009 in the Nos.
 92 and 96 for Whitney Motorsports, but failed to qualify for one race and started and parked in the other five races that he did qualify for.
 He returned to the Truck Series in 2010 for Team Gill Racing to drive their No. 46 in the race at Nashville, starting 36th and finishing 29th.

-In the Nationwide Series, Allen drove the No. 05 31-W Insulation/CertainTeed/Cash America car for Day Enterprise Racing in 2010, running 18 races with a best finish of 11th.
+In the Nationwide Series, Allen drove the No. 05 31-W Insulation/CertainTeed/Cash America car for Day Enterprise Racing in 2010.
+In the 24th race at Bristol that same year, Allen qualified the car in 7th place, his best career start in front of Cup Series regulars Clint Bowyer, Ryan Newman, and Carl Edwards.
+Allen would finish 11th in that race.
+Allen ran 18 races in 2010 with a best finish of 11th.
 Allen also failed to qualify for four additional races.
 He returned to the team for two more races in 2011 before he was without a ride in any NASCAR series in 2012 and 2013.

 Allen found a ride for 2014 in the Nationwide Series, driving multiple races with hopes of a full season in the No. 76 for the upstart Martins Motorsports team.
 Team owner/driver Tommy Joe Martins (who drove the team's other car, the No. 67) stated that the plan at the start of the season was for Allen to run full races in the No. 76, while Martins would start and park the No. 67.
 These plans fell apart after both Martins Motorsports cars failed to qualify for the spring race at Bristol, For the remainder of the season, the No. 67 would no longer be fielded (except for at Michigan) and Martins would drive the No. 76 himself instead of Allen.
-After not racing in the Truck Series for the previous three years, Allen drove Jennifer Jo Cobb's No. 0 start and park truck at Charlotte, his most recent start in NASCAR as a driver.
+After not racing in the Truck Series for the previous three years, Allen drove Jennifer Jo Cobb's No. 0 start and park truck at Charlotte.

 In 2021, Willie returned for the 2021 Chevrolet Silverado 250 at Talladega, his first NASCAR sanctioned race since 2014.
-He drove the #25 for Rackley WAR.
+He drove the No. 25 for Rackley W.A.R.

 Team owner

 After several years out of NASCAR, it was announced that Allen would return to the sport as an owner and would start a full-time team in the Truck Series in 2021 with Curtis Sutton, the owner of Rackley Roofing, which was the primary sponsor of the No. 68 Clay Greenfield Motorsports truck in 2020.
-With their co-ownership, they named the team Rackley WAR (Rackley for Sutton's company and WAR standing for "Willie Allen Racing").
-The team currently fields the No. 25 Chevrolet Silverado for Matt DiBenedetto with sponsorship from Rackley Roofing and Chad Kendrick as crew chief.
+With their co-ownership, they named the team Rackley W.A.R.
+(Rackley for Sutton's company and W.A.R. standing for "Willie Allen Racing").
+The team fields the No. 25 Chevrolet Silverado for Dawson Sutton with sponsorship from Rackley Roofing and Chad Kendrick as crew chief.